MarthaTaylor/react-map-app-p8/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-## CreditsExternal Code Used in this Project
+## Credits AND External Code Used in this Project

 Some Code reused or bits adapted from the following sources:
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).